 Best methods and tools for managing contacts

 Managing contacts can be as detailed a process as necessary for your business.
 Is your business brand new, with one employee that needs to keep track of clients?
 There are tools for you.
 Or maybe your company is bigger, with separate sales and marketing functions and contact lists?
-You’ll also find systems and software for your needs.
+You’ll also find systems and contact management software for your needs.

 Let’s start with the simplest tools, move on to more complicated tools, and then cover some best practices.
 Click on the links to jump to the appropriate section or keep reading!

 - How to make the most of your contact management system

 Personal contact management with dedicated tools

 Personal contact management is the basic level of managing contacts.
 At this level, the main benefit is organizing contact information.
 This system of managing contacts works for maintaining personal relationships, such as with your friends and family.